Sunoo/homebridge-camera-ffmpeg/README.md

 #### Optional Parameters

+* `maxStreams` is the maximum number of streams that will be generated for this camera, default 2
+* `maxWidth` is the maximum width reported to HomeKit, default 1280
+* `maxHeight` is the maximum height reported to HomeKit, default 720
+* `maxFPS` is the maximum frame rate of the stream, default 10
+* `maxBitrate` is the maximum frame rate of the stream in kbit/s, default 300
-* `vcodec`, if your running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option.
+* `vcodec` If you're running on a RPi with the omx version of ffmpeg installed, you can change to the hardware accelerated video codec with this option, default "libx264"
-* `audio`, can be set to true to enable audio streaming from camera.
-To use audio ffmpeg must be compiled with --enable-libfdk-aac, see http://praveen.life/2016/06/26/compile-ffmpeg-for-raspberry-pi-3/
+* `audio` can be set to true to enable audio streaming from camera.
+To use audio ffmpeg must be compiled with --enable-libfdk-aac, see https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki, default false
-* `packetSize`, can be set to a multiple of 188, default 1316.
-If audio or video is choppy try a smaller value.
+* `packetSize` If audio or video is choppy try a smaller value, set to a multiple of 188, default 1316
+* `debug` Show the output of ffmpeg in the log, default false

 ```
 {